TheArturthur/CoppermindScraper/Cosmere/Arcanum Unbounded.md

 ## Contents
 For summaries of the essays, see [[Arcanum Unbounded/Summary\|/Summary]].
 Arcanum Unbounded includes all the shorter cosmere stories that Brandon has released so far.
-It also includes a star map of the [[Cosmere\|cosmere]], essays by Khriss and planetary charts for each Shardworld system featured, and new illustrations for each story included.
+It also includes a star map of the [[Cosmere\|cosmere]], essays by Khriss and planetary charts for each planetary system featured, and new illustrations for each story included.

 ### The Selish System